Yash-Prasad-Thale/A-simple-Java-project---To-do-list---Sololeveling-Todo-list/README.md

 #Technical info:

 (i).
 Variables:
-  1. Score: A variable that calculates overall score of the user.
+  1. Score: A variable that store's the overall score of the user.
   2. Tasks: A ArrayList that saves tasks(I choose a ArrayList because it is Dynamic in Java).

 (ii).
 Features I have decided to add: